-I intend to make them into a digital coloring book for further development and the addition of color.
+After I created 73 of these drawings I made them into a digital coloring book for further development and the addition of color.

-The works on display at the Urban Arts Space in Columbus Ohio, 2019.
+The works on display at the Urban Arts Space in Columbus Ohio, in 2019.

 Automatist Robot Drawings 2010 are from custom drawing robots that were invited and commissioned by the Universidad Tres Febrero in Argentina in 2010 — created on-site in Argentina by deconstructing and reconstructing bump and turn robotic toys.